Plushtoast/dsa5-foundryVTT-wiki/en-status-selbst-erstellte-effekte.md

 ## Advanced Tip:
 If you know a bit about the Console (F12 in the browser) you can search the game data for the values yourself.
-Mark a token and type into the console: *_token.actor.data*.
+Mark a token and type into the console: *_token.actor.system*.
 Then you can see the values that can be influenced by this.
 More infos will follow.

 ![Console](images/en-status-self-created-effects_0.webp)